 Why should I choose Konkle over other companies?

 Good question – and one we're happy to answer!
-Konkle has been offering quality products and services to Niagara homeowners for more than 3 decades.
+Konkle has been offering quality products and services to Niagara homeowners for four decades.
 Our reputation is built on ensuring customer satisfaction.
 More Reasons »

 Quality Brands You Can Trust